sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 The next text field below entitled "Dump Location" is where the application will save the dumped EFI file.
 By default it will save to your desktop as "firmware_dump.bin".

-The radio button entitled "Verify Dump" activates the verification process during EFI Dumping and is recommended to verify integtity of your dumps.
-Activating the verification process will extend the time of the dumping procedure.
+The radio button entitled "Verify Dump" activates the verification process during EFI dumping and is recommended to verify the integtity of your dumped files.
+Note that activating the verification process will extend the time of the dumping procedure.

 The dropdown menu entitled "Programmer Type" allows you to select your programmer.